aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/training/pytorch-neuron-programming-guide.rst

 More on the need for mark_step is at `Understand the lazy mode in PyTorch Neuron <#understand-the-lazy-mode-in-pytorch-neuron>`__.

-For a full runnable example, please see the `Single-worker MLP training on Trainium tutorial
+For a full runnable example, please see the :ref:`Single-worker MLP training on Trainium tutorial
-<../../tutorials/training/mlp.html#single-worker-mlp-training-on-trainium>`__.
+<neuronx-mlp-training-tutorial:single-worker-mlp-training-on-trainium>`.

 PyTorch Neuron multi-worker data parallel training using torchrun
 -----------------------------------------------------------------